 In the beginning, the avenue was a rural way that joined Barcelona with Gràcia.
-In 1821, an urbanization project had the purpose of transform it in a big avenue.
+In 1821, an urbanization project had the purpose of transforming it in a big avenue.
 Over time, the street became the favorite place for the aristocracy who chose it to build their houses.

 What to see in Passeig de Gràcia?